The Epigenetic Regulation of Pluripotency

 The upregulation of retroviral expression was associated with the depletion of the silencing mediator Trim28 and the H3K9me3 chromatin mark from the retroviral sequences.
 Deletion of DAXX, a specific H3.3 chaperon, did not affect either the expression or H3.3 loading on retroviral sequences, whereas depletion of Trim28 did affect both.
 Without Trim28, retroviral expression is upregulated and the H3.3 accumulation on the retroviral promoter is abolished.
 Thus, our results show for the first time a distinct function for the two H3.3 genes in retroviral regulation in ESC and suggest a functional interplay between Trim28 recruitment and H3.3 loading.

-1.3] Bovine-induced pluripotent stem cells
+1.3] Bovine pluripotent stem cells